-During 2019-2020, Local Learning will be working with the community to raise awareness of the significance of Hillfields in the creation of modern housing for all citizens of Bristol.
+Since 2019, Local Learning have been working with the community to raise awareness of the significance of Hillfields in the creation of modern housing for all citizens of Bristol.

 Further information is available by clicking the images below.

-Hillfields Homes for Heroes is just one of several city wide projects that are celebrating the centenary of the Housing Act as part of the Festival of Ideas Homes For Heroes 100 project.
+Hillfields Homes for Heroes is just one of several city wide projects to celebrate the centenary of the Housing Act as part of the Festival of Ideas Homes For Heroes 100 project.